 You might also enjoy browsing all of my salmon recipes!

 - In a small bowl, whisk oil, maple syrup, lime zest and juice, ginger, salt and pepper.

 - Spread 3/4 of it on the bottom of baking dish or platter.
 Lay down salmon fillets flesh side down into the marinade and let marinate for about 10 minutes.

 - Turn on oven's broiler on High and position top oven rack 5" – 6" below the heat source.
 Line large baking sheet with unbleached parchment paper, spray with cooking spray and place salmon fillets skin side down (if any).
 Coat with remaining marinade.

-*Any firm white fish would work as great.
+- You can leave the skin on or remove it.
+Any firm white fish would work as great.
 I can think of snapper, halibut, cod, rockfish.